 Lawyer Legion created this information center focused on admiralty and maritime law.
 Our directory can help you find the top admiralty or maritime lawyer in your area.

-Admiralty law, also called maritime law, is the body of laws that governs anything that occurs on the ocean.
-It gives courts in the United States jurisdiction over events that happen to Americnas or by Americans.
+Admiralty law, also called maritime law, is the body of laws that governs everything that occurs on the ocean.
+It gives courts in the United States jurisdiction over events that happen to Americans or by Americans.

 The Jones Act, or Marine Merchant Act of 1920, gives seamen the right to seek redress in U.S. courts if injured on the job.
 The Death on the High Seas Act provides a way for family members of loved ones lost at sea to recover for wrongful death.

 The Long Shore and Harbor Workers Act protects maritime employees who work on the land, like dock workers and crane operators.
 Maritime lawyers may also represent injured passengers.

 Admiralty and maritime lawyers frequently represent the victims of such personal injury matters.
 These attorneys also advise businesses and companies whose business takes them over water.